After Finding Out City's $33 Million Contract With ShotSpotter Was Quietly Renewed, Some Aldermen Want To Make Sure Nothing Like It Happens Again Without Review

 “We learned about it, or at least I did, from the media,” said Ald.
 Andre Vasquez (40th).

-Vasquez, who represents a North Side ward, said that is not how the renewal of a massive contract should be handled – especially a controversial one, like this contract has proven to be.READ MORE: Vigil Held In Belmont Cragin As 6-Year-Old Aubrey Broughton Returns Home After Suffering Gunshot Wound; Her Sister Did Not Survive
+Vasquez, who represents a North Side ward, said that is not how the renewal of a massive contract should be handled – especially a controversial one, like this contract has proven to be.READ MORE: Soldier Field Rediscovered

 “It should have the full debate of how people are viewing it,” Vasquez said.